Local History Group

 Location: Nazareth Unitarian Chapel, Knight Hill, Padiham BB128JH

 Group Leader: Molly Haines

 The Local History Group was one of the very first Groups to be formed back in July 2007.

-So far the group has produced THREE books – “A History of Mill Street, Padiham” in 2009 and “The Heyday of Palatine Square, Burnley” in 2011.
-The latest, published in 2017 , is “Some Prominent Padiham People of the Past” edited by Margaret Jones and available from the Weavers’ Triangle Visitor Centre, Burnley and the Mooch Café, Padiham.
-It is also on sale at our General Meetings, price £6.50 or contact the Website.
+In the past some members have been involved in hands-on research and the group has produced three books – “A History of Mill Street, Padiham” in 2009 and “The Heyday of Palatine Square, Burnley” in 2011.
+The latest, published in 2017, is “Some Prominent Padiham People of the Past” edited by Margaret Jones.
+In January 2019 we gave a talk ‘Parks for People’ to the U3A General meeting.
+This was based on our research into the history of Burnley’s parks.

 Over the last twelve months members of the Local History Group have been occupied in researching nineteen topics in connection with ‘Bank Hall and All That’.
 Topics include past and present buildings in the Bank Hall area as well as various facilities in Thompson Park, which has recently received a substantial grant from the Heritage Lottery Fund.

 No meetings in December.
 Next Meetings Tuesday 14th January 2020 – ‘Money from old bones’ talk by Sheila Sturrock.
 Tuesday 28th January.
 ‘A history of the Jewish communities in Manchester and Lancashire.
 Talk by Christine Potter.